Why your business needs a standardised sales process

 A sales process your team can adopt

-I’m heading into the home straight, not much further to go, but this is my most definitive sales enablement framework for b2b sales reps.
-Whether you are a BDR, business development rep or an SDR, sales development rep, this is an executable plan you can action.
+This is our most definitive sales enablement framework for B2B sales reps.
+Whether you are a business or sales development rep, this is an executable plan you can action.

 Predefined sales stages